sreckojovancevic/Project-Genesis/README.md

 # SAIP: Signed Agent Identity Protocol (v0.1-alpha)

 > **"Identity is the new perimeter.
 If you can't prove who you are, you shouldn't be knocking on the door."**
+> "Derived from 20 years of research into network stress testing and DDoS mitigation, SAIP is the defensive evolution of infrastructure management."

 ---